philc/book-notes/health/why we sleep - matthew walker.md

 * "Mere seconds before the dreaming phase begins, and for as long as the REM-sleep period lasts, you are completely paralyzed.
 There is no tone in the voluntary muscles of your body.
 None whatsoever."
-  * Your muscles maintain tone in NREM sleep.
+  * Our muscles maintain tone in NREM sleep.

 ## Ape beds, dinosaurs, and napping with half a brain (chap 4)